 The MSc in Marketing & Technology aims to transform students into uniquely-trained individuals possessing the knowledge and skills required to be successful marketers in dynamic and technology-driven industries.

-Companies such as Netflix, Airbnb, and Tesla have one thing in common: they break with the norms of existing markets and employ novel, unconventional marketing approaches.
+Companies such as Netflix, Airbnb, and Tesla have one thing in common: they break with the norms of existing markets and employ unconventional, technology-driven marketing approaches.
 Traditional marketing education all too often neglects the marketing abilities that these companies possess.

 You will find this programme valuable if you:

 - aim to find a marketing job in an entrepreneurial company, in a creative or technology-dominated industry, and/or in the area of digital marketing.

 - prefer working in dynamic and fast-changing environments

 - have an entrepreneurial mindset and enjoy thinking outside the box.

 - are fascinated by human ingenuity and the latest technological discoveries.